Strong typhoon sweeping over Japan’s southernmost islands | WTOP

-TOKYO (AP) — A powerful typhoon was blowing over Japan’s southernmost islands early Tuesday on course for Japan’s main southern island and later the Korean Peninsula.
+TOKYO (AP) — A powerful typhoon blew over Japan’s southernmost islands on Tuesday and was headed toward the country’s main southern island and the Korean Peninsula.

-Warnings issued for the area around Okinawa, home to U.S. military bases, said strong gusts could cause some homes to collapse and extremely high tides were a risk as well.
+More than 20,000 homes were left without electricity, according to Okinawa Electric Power Co.
+As of noon, Typhoon Maysak had already traveled past the area around Okinawa, home to U.S. military bases, but warnings continued to be issued about strong gusts that could cause homes to collapse.
+Extremely high tides were a risk as well.

 Japan’s southern islands are often been hit by mudslides and flooding during typhoon season.